garbles/concave/README.md

 };
 ```

-These look nearly identical to the getter/setter examples above except they are defacto paired together.
+These look nearly identical to the getter/setter examples at the beginning of this section except they are defacto paired together.
 Again, each refinement focuses more and more on a smaller piece of data.
 Despite that, they are always rooted in terms of the global `State`.

 ```ts
 const globalState: State = {